pyserial/pyserial/documentation/pyserial_api.rst

     Implement a serial port read loop and dispatch to a Protocol instance (like the :class:`asyncio.Protocol`) but do it with threads.

-    Calls to :meth:`close` will close the serial port but it is also possible to just :meth:`stop` this thread and continue the serial port instance otherwise.
+    Calls to :meth:`close` will close the serial port but it is also possible to just :meth:`stop` this thread and continue to use the serial port instance otherwise.

     .. method:: __init__(serial_instance, protocol_factory)